supernginx/flowplayer-plugins/flash/bwcheck/branches/ng/README.txt

 - #352 made configurable options in netstreamswitchmanager for all timer and rule settings for quality of service monitoring to be customisable.
 - #352 set the clear failed count interval to the clip duration in milliseconds times a prescision value
 - Issue #355, disabled targeted Flash 10.1 in rtmp bwcheck to provide support for 10.0, required to be on for httpstreaming support
+- Fixes for# #67 removed depreciated code for httpstreaming.

 3.2.6